ezmiller/humanscode/_posts/2016-01-19-the-meaning-of-openness.markdown

 categories: digital humanities
 ---

-In this post, explain my reasons for building the website <a href="http://whatishistory.net" target="_blank">whatishistory.net</a>.
+In this post, I explain my reasons for building the website <a href="http://whatishistory.net" target="_blank">whatishistory.net</a>.
 In doing so, I also present some ideas about the meaning of the notion of "openness" in the domain of culture as it is being pursued by so-called digital humanists.

 ####What is the website?